-The Online performance of Mederma PM Cream is above average but there are indeed customers who do not consider the product effective.
+The Online performance of Mederma PM Cream is above average but there are indeed scar patients who do not consider the product very effective.
 People who are satisfied with the product share:

-- A customer who uses both Mederma Advanced Scar Gel and Mederma PM Cream claims to have impressive improvement withim 2 months:
+- Someone who uses both Mederma Advanced Scar Gel and Mederma PM Cream claims to have impressive improvement within 2 months:

 I can say the scar is very, very hard to notice now.
 A person who has beel following its evolution only notices some minor pink pigmentation because he knows it was there, the rest simply do not see anything on the skin surface.